NateEag/.emacs.d/readme.rst

 unwieldy, and I was not impressed with how little it believed in graphical environments.

+Nonetheless, I learned the basic keybindings and used it for assignments, often via a terminal over SSH.

 After a naive search for the perfect editor in my early twenties (I narrowly avoided wasting years writing one), in 2009 I decided to learn Emacs well, since I knew a lot of its shortcuts and had decided to stick with an editor.